grafana/loki/operator/docs/operator/api.md

 ## BlockedQueryType { #loki-grafana-com-v1-BlockedQueryType }
 (<code>string</code> alias)
 <div>
-<p>BlockedQueryType defines the query limits type for blocked queries.</p>
+<p>BlockedQueryType defines which type of query a blocked query should apply to.</p>
 </div>
 <table>
 <thead>